EckertLab/protocols/burt_dna_extraction.md

 - [ ] Add 400 &mu;l of working lysis solution to each collection microtube in the shaker plate.
 Use a **multichannel pipettor** , a 50 ml disposable reservoir, and fill the tubes column-wise.
 400 &mu;l x 96 wells x 1.1 = **42.2 ml**.
 - [ ] Seal the tubes **very well** with the provided plastic cap strips.
 - [ ] Assemble each rack into the TissueLyser adapter, making note of the orientation.
 For the first round, keep the well A1 close to the tissue lyser.
 Grind the samples at **20 Hz for 3 minutes**.
-- [ ] For the second round, remove the metal adapter plates (maintaining their orientation), spin the shaker plate **180 degrees**, then place back into the adapter plates.
-If you've done this right, well A1 is now closer to you than the machine.
+- [ ] For the second round, remove the metal adapter plates (maintaining their orientation), switch the shaker plates, then place back into the adapter plates.
 - [ ] Grind the samples again at **20 Hz for 3 minutes**.
+- [ ] For the third round spin the shaker plate **180 degrees** and grind at  **30 Hz for 4 minutes**.
+- [ ] Switch the shaker plates and grind the samples again at  **30 Hz for 4 minutes**.

 ## Isolate the DNA